-Due to the increasing pressure of population, efforts are on to produce more to feed the burgeoning population.
-This has led to increased use of natural resources such as water, seeds, chemicals, etc. to produce more for sustainable agriculture.
-This has also led to widespread problem of natural resource degradation and environmental pollution.
-CA is being practiced in about 80 m.ha mostly in South and North America and in rainfed areas.
-CA is being widely adopted in America, Australia, U.K., Argentina, Brazil and Canada.
-It is also being favoured by farmers of Latin America and South Asian countries.
-Many countries are promoting CA by giving incentives, such as easy credit loan/subsidy on purchase of machines, extension programmes, etc. Some countries enforced land retirement and taxes due to excessive soil erosion.
+Due to increasing pressure of population, efforts are on to produce more to feed the burgeoning population.
+This has lead to increase use of natural resources such as water, seed, chemicals etc to produce more for sustainable agriculture.
+This has also lead to widespread problem of natural resource degradation and environmental pollution.
+Conservation agriculture is being practiced on about 80 m.ha mostly in South & North America and in rainfed areas.
+CA is being widely adopted in America, Australia, U.K., Argentina, Brazil & Canada.
+CA is also finding favour with farmers of Latin America and South Asian countries.
+Many countries are promoting CA by giving incentives, such as easy credit loan/subsidy on purchase of machines, extension programmes etc. Some countries enforced land retirement due to excessive soil erosion and also taxes due to soil erosion.
 Some countries have also been encouraging pasture conversion by providing free seedlings.

-However, it has been felt that public policies which require tax payers to bear the burden would be effective in terms of cost per unit of controlled erosion but would become a fiscal problem, especially during an era of government budget deficits and rising debts.
-Hence, studies have remained inconclusive and site-specific results suggest that a universal approach is not possible.
-In some countries CA has found favour with the introduction of policy decisions.
-In Europe, France, and Spain, CA was adopted in about 1 m. ha area under annual crops.
-In Europe, the European Agriculture Federation (a regional lobby group), United National Associations in France, Germany, U.K., Spain, Portugal and Italy has been founded.
-It is also being adopted in Southeast Asian countries such as Japan, Malaysia, Indonesia, Nepal and Bangladesh.
-The community-led initiative strongly supported by research and development organizations, rather than as a result of the usual research-extension system efforts is the reason for the widespread adoption of CA system in many countries.
+But it has been felt that public policies that require tax payers to bear the burden would be effective in terms of cost per unit of controlled erosion but would become a fiscal problem, especially during an era of government budget deficits end raising debt.
+Hence, studies have remained inconclusive and site-specific nature of many results suggest that a universal approach is not possible.
+But in some countries CA has found favour with introduction of policy decision in this regard.
+In Europe, France, Spain, CA was adopted in about 1 m. ha area under annual crops.
+In Europe, European Agriculture Federation(EAF), a regional lobby group, United National Associations in France, Germany, U.K., Spain, Portugal and Italy has been founded.
+It is also being adopted in Southeast Asian countries such as Japan, Malaysia, Indonesia, Nepal & Bangladesh.
+The community led initiative strongly supported by R&D organization rather than as a result of usual research- extension system efforts is the reason for widespread adoption of CA system in many countries.

-Although a targeted policy approach may be more appropriate (i.e., say for example bringing 100 m ha under no tillage and 400 m. ha under watershed development) for the design of programmes directly promoting CA, there are some alternative policy presumptions that may be more universally applicable.
-Sometimes, the farmers can take pride in telling that they have obtained maximum yield due to adoption of no tillage and this may motivate others to follow suit.
-In India, in the State of Punjab, paddy-wheat is the main crop rotation system.
+Although a targeted policy approach may be more appropriate (i.e. say for example bringing 100 m ha under no tillage & 400 m. ha under watershed development) for the design of programmes directly promoting CA but there are some alternative policy presumptions that may be more universally applicable.
+Some times the farmers can take pride in telling that he has obtained maximum yield due to adoption of no tillage and this may motivate others to follow suit.
+In India, in the State of Punjab, paddy-wheat is the main crop rotation.
 Excessive use of ground water for paddy cultivation has resulted in lowering of groundwater.
-Hence, the government is motivating farmers to grow other crops aside from rice and is seen offering incentives.
-Both pride and peer pressure may be important forms of motivation in the adoption of CA. Government policies may be available to contribute to this front.

-In Canada, Ontario's Environmental Farm Plan programme represents an innovative approach to environmental conservation on the farm through the voluntary participation of farmers to assess the environmental risks and raise environmental awareness on their farms.
-It is a farmer-driven process supported through government funds and technical advice.
-Compliance and interest among farmers is high especially relative to traditional governmentled regulatory approaches.
+Hence, Govt. is motivating farmers to grow other crops rather than rice and has been offering incentives.
+So both pride and peer pressure may be important form of motivation for adoption of CA and Govt. policies may be available to contribute to this front.
+For e.g. in Canada, Ontario's Environmental Farm Plan(EFO) programme represents an innovative approach to environmental conservation on the farm through the voluntary participation of farmers to assess the environmental risks and raise environmental awareness on their farms.
+It is a farmer driven process supported by Govt. through funds and technical advise.
+Compliance and interest among farmers is high especially relative to traditional Government led regulatory approaches.